You are here

 Postmarketing Experience

-The following adverse reactions have been identified during post-approval use of immediate-release cysteamine bitartrate.
+The following adverse reactions have been identified during post-approval use of cysteamine bitartrate.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Drug Interactions
+Drug Interactions for Procysbi

-Drugs That Increase Gastric pH
+Drugs that Increase Gastric pH

-Use With Alcohol
+Use with Alcohol

-Other Medications Used For The Management Of Fanconi Syndrome
+Other Medications Used for the Management of Fanconi Syndrome

 PROCYSBI can be administered with other electrolyte and mineral replacements necessary for management of Fanconi syndrome, as well as vitamin D and thyroid hormone.

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

-Ehlers-Danlos-Like Syndrome
+Ehlers-Danlos-like Syndrome

 Skin Rash

-Gastrointestinal Ulcers And Bleeding
+Gastrointestinal Ulcers and Bleeding

 Central Nervous System Symptoms